jlnpichon/uio-rtl8139/README.md

 ```

 qemu will be started with a rtl8139 linked to the host tap0 device.
 So you can
-send packets to the rtl8139 by using the host tap0 interface. e.g.:
+send packets to the guest rtl8139 by using the host tap0 interface. e.g.:
 ```
 tcpreplay -i tap0 mycapfile.pcap
 ```

-On the guest, you have to load the kernel, and then execute the userspace program
+On the guest, you have to load the kernel module, before executing the userspace program
 ```
 insmod uio_rtl8139.ko
 ./rtl8139_user
 ```

-The rtl8139_user binary will dump all incoming packets on the rtl8139 NIC.
+The 'rtl8139_user' binary will just dump all incoming packets from the rtl8139 NIC.